leanprover/fp-lean/functional-programming-lean/src/hello-world/starting-a-project.md

 ```lean
 {{#file_contents {lake} {first-lake/greeting/Greeting.lean} {first-lake/expected/Greeting.lean}}}
 ```
-This means that everything defined in `Greetings/Basic.lean` is also available to files that import `Greetings.lean`.
+This means that everything defined in `Greeting/Basic.lean` is also available to files that import `Greeting.lean`.
 In `import` statements, dots are interpreted as directories on disk.
 Placing guillemets around a name, as in `«Greeting»`, allow it to contain spaces or other characters that are normally not allowed in Lean names, and it allows reserved keywords such as `if` or `def` to be used as ordinary names by writing `«if»` or `«def»`.
 This prevents issues when the package name provided to `lake new` contains such characters.